rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Over the years, we have raised consciousness about the  importance of being active and about exercising our body.
 These messages are useful but lets bring this mantra a little further.

-To go further, we have to reach our joints, ligaments, articulations and our deep tissue.
+To go further, we have to reach our joints, ligaments, tendons and cartilage.

 Why is this important?
 Health and personal energy.

-We all started life extremely flexible.
+We all started life flexible.
 A baby can touch its heels on the back of its head if needed.

-Progressively we build some body tension by growing up.
+Progressively we build some tension in our body.
 As we grow older and older, we get stiffer and bent by life.

 What is getting stiffer?
-Our joints, ligaments, tendons and the deep tissue.

-Ask any elderly person and they will often confirm: their pain is on the joints, tendons, articulations and ligaments.
+Ask any elderly person and they will often confirm: their pain is on the joints, tendons and ligaments.

 The muscles?
 They work fine.

 The idea of keeping our joints and ligaments healthier is a sustainable concern.
 It has important consequences for our health and our range of motion.

 For a developer, this is even more important.
-We don't need to get older to have physical problems related to joints, tendons and ligaments:
+Developers don't need to get older to have physical problems related to joints, tendons and ligaments:

-Tendonitis, Dupuytrens, Carpal Tunnel, Bulge Disks, back pain and etc.  We can develop any of these problems after some years of coding.
+Tendonitis, Dupuytrens, Carpal Tunnel, Bulge Disks, back pain and etc.  Developers can have any of these problems after some years of coding.

 Joints and ligaments are so important that our body is often trying to protect them.
 This is probably due to our survival.
 Back in the savanna, we would be an easy pray if we had a problem on a joint or a ligament.